dexter939/EvoAcs/replit.md

 - **Asynchronous Queue System**: Laravel Horizon is configured with Redis queues to handle asynchronous tasks such as `ProcessProvisioningTask`, `ProcessFirmwareDeployment`, and `SendTR069Request`.
 Tasks include retry logic and timeouts for robustness.
 - **API Security**: All API v1 endpoints are protected using API Key authentication via a custom middleware, requiring an `X-API-Key` header or `api_key` query parameter.
 - **RESTful API (v1)**: Provides authenticated endpoints for managing devices (CRUD), provisioning (get/set parameters, reboot), firmware (upload, deploy), and remote diagnostics (ping, traceroute, download/upload speed tests).
-- **Web Interface**: A comprehensive web interface is accessible via `/acs/*`, offering a dashboard, device management, provisioning tools, firmware management, and configuration profile CRUD functionalities.
+- **Web Interface**: A comprehensive web interface is accessible via `/acs/*`, offering a dashboard with 8 statistics cards and 4 Chart.js graphs (doughnut, bar, polar area, line), device management, provisioning tools, firmware management, and configuration profile CRUD functionalities.
+All dashboard statistics are calculated in the controller for performance and accuracy, including distinct TR-181 parameter counts.
 - **Eloquent Models**: Core models include `CpeDevice`, `ConfigurationProfile`, `FirmwareVersion`, `DeviceParameter`, `ProvisioningTask`, `FirmwareDeployment`, and `DiagnosticTest`.
 - **Services**: A `TR069Service` handles the generation of TR-069 SOAP requests.
 - **Controllers**: `TR069Controller` manages the TR-069 protocol, `Api` controllers handle RESTful interactions for devices, provisioning, and firmware, and `AcsController` manages the web interface.